 A few days ago I started playing around with the idea of creating templates that I could use on top of the Rocketbook layout to make life a little easier.
 I was thinking a lesson plan template would be pretty cool.

 But I needed to do a little decoding.
 On the bottom of each Rocketbook page is a QR code that tells the app that it’s a Rocketbook page.
 There’s a black border around the content of the page.
 And there are 7 bubbles you can fill in to tell the Rocketbook app where to send your scan.
 Although I’ve actually found it easier to not fill in the bubbles.
-Rocketbook will them prompt you for a destination and that seems easier than trying to remember what the horseshoe bubble means.
+Rocketbook will then prompt you for a destination and that seems easier than trying to remember what the horseshoe bubble means.

 The first thing I tried was to scan a blank sheet of paper.
 The app didn’t read it.
 Then I tried a page with a thick black border.
 Still didn’t work.
-Then I tried a sheet with the black border and a QR code.
+Then I tried a sheet with a black border and a QR code.
 Worked like a charm.

 But now I want to figure out what the QR code meant, so I downloaded all of the sample PDFs they have and scanned the QR codes.
 The text is in the table below.